 Dr. Richard W. Young, Jr. Athletic Trainers Scholarship Fund.
 Interest earned from this endowment fund will be used to pay students who are employed in the athletic training room as student workers.
-The Athletic Trainer and Athletic Director will select recipients.
-For further information, contact the Athletic Trainer, APSU Box 4515, telephone (931) 221-6110.
+Recipients will be selected by the Athletic Trainer and Athletic Director.
+For further information contact the Athletic Trainer, APSU Box 4515, telephone (931) 221-6110.